-New York City's economy is built on the financial, healthcare, real estate and technology sectors, with secondary industries like publishing, manufacturing, media, and trade helping to drive the beast forward.
+New York City's economy is built on the financial, healthcare, real estate and technology sectors, with secondary industries such as publishing, manufacturing, media, and trade helping to drive the beast forward.

-The Big Apple is also often pegged as a global creative hub, and many expats who are up-and-coming in the art world aspire to one day be working in New York City.
+The Big Apple is also often pegged as a global creative hub, and many who are up and coming in the art world aspire to one day be working in New York City.

 Finding a job in New York City

-New York City has one of the highest costs of living in the United States, so international employers may offer additional assistance to those recruited from abroad.
-Expats with sought-after skills and experience will find that employers in New York will be able to offer lucrative packages.
+New York City's cost of living is one of the highest in the United States, so international employers may offer additional assistance to those recruited from abroad.
+Those with sought-after skills and experience will find that employers in New York will be able to offer lucrative packages.
 However, more recently, such positions aren't as easily available as they once were.

 It follows that maintaining a low-paying job will make life difficult in the city and will be certain to cause unnecessary stress.
-As an expat moving to New York for a work opportunity, be sure to negotiate a sizeable salary package to offset the high cost of living.
+If moving to New York for a work opportunity, be sure to negotiate a sizeable salary package to offset the high cost of living.